 The “LGBT” community is much more than a four-letter acronym!
 We have created a colorful and fun way to teach others about the huge diversity that exists within the Pride rainbow of life.
 For many, a lot of the information we are covering is new territory.
 Clinicians can ask questions to ensure they are understanding the many ways people identify or express themselves.

-The truth is, it may be very difficult for a client to speak about their gender or sexuality.
+The truth is, it may be very difficult for a client to speak about their gender or sexual orientation.
 However, these areas of their life may need to be processed therapeutically in order for clients to heal from their past and envision a positive and fulfilling life in recovery.
 By familiarizing clinicians with this information we hope your LGBTQ clients can begin to heal and grow in the safe environment a treatment center is able to provide.

 PART 2: ROOT CAUSE OF ADDICTION FROM THE LGBTQ PERSPECTIVE